fzzkyd/OpenPHP/README.md

 - Windows Install -

-1. Upload all the files and folders to your server from the "Upload" folder.
-This can be to anywhere of your choice. e.g. /wwwroot/store or /wwwroot
+1. Upload all of the files and folders to your server from the this folder, place them in your web root.
+Then set the run directory to the "src" folder.

 2. Modify the configuration information in config.php and admin/config.php.

 3. For Windows make sure the following folders and files permissions allow Read and Write.

-		system/storage/cache/
-		system/storage/download/
-		system/storage/logs/
-		system/storage/modification/
-		system/storage/session/
-		system/storage/upload/
-		system/storage/vendor/
-		image/
-		image/cache/
-		image/catalog/
-		config.php
-		admin/config.php
+		storage/cache/
+		storage/download/
+		storage/logs/
+		storage/modification/
+		storage/session/
+		storage/upload/
+		storage/vendor/
+		src/image/
+		src/image/cache/
+		src/image/catalog/

 4. Make sure you have installed a MySQL Database which has a user assigned to it DO NOT USE YOUR ROOT USERNAME AND ROOT PASSWORD